 Cyber Tip: Hover your mouse over the email address it was sent from, or over the linked text.
 If it looks phishy, don’t click it.
 You also shouldn’t have to click to use a promo code.
 Don’t be click bait!

-For some more tips on how to spot a phishing scam, check out this great how-to from UVic.ca.
+For some more tips on how to spot a phishing scam, check out these resources on the University of Victoria website.

-*Any links that I post on West Coast City Girl are ones that I have personally checked and are cyber-secure.
-I am also a member of a few affiliate programs, so, when you click (for example) a product link from my site, the URL might say ‘awin’ or something not ‘Etsy’ before it goes to the Etsy site I link you to.
-But this does not/will not compromise your user experience or information in any way.
-4
+*Any links that I post on West Coast City Girl are ones that I have personally checked.
+I am also a member of a few affiliate programs, so when you click (for example) a product link from my site, the URL might say ‘awin’ or something not ‘Etsy’ before it goes to the Etsy site I link you to.
+But this should not compromise your user experience or information in any way.4

 4. Make sure sites are secure and encrypted